 Creating the body for the bow:

-- Cut the cuff away from the shirt sleeve at the join.
+- Cut the cuff away from the shirt sleeve at the joining seam, with the cuff fully in tact.

 - Iron flat if/as needed.